eclipse-hono/hono/examples/protocol-gateway-example/README.md

 By default, the gateway listens on port `6666` on the loopback device (`127.0.0.1`).
 This can be changed in the `application.yml` file or by means of corresponding command line arguments.
 In the same way the connection to the AMQP adapter can be configured.
-By default, the gateway connects to the Hono Sandbox' AMQP adapter using `gw@DEFAULT_TENANT` as the username.
+By default, the gateway connects to the AMQP adapter of the Hono Sandbox using `gw@DEFAULT_TENANT` as the username.

 ## Starting the Gateway